 Leveraging Prospect Research for Your Virtual Gala: 4 Tips

-Donorly defines prospect research as “the process of identifying potential major donors for your nonprofit, helping you take a more focused approach to securing major gifts, capital campaign contributors, planned gifts, and more.”
-You can leverage prospect research when planning your virtual gala in order to:
+According to Donorly, prospect research, also known as prospecting or donor research, is the process of “identifying potential donors for your nonprofit, helping you take a more focused approach to secure major gifts, capital campaign contributions, planned gifts, and more.”

 - Identify prospective major donors.

-- Reach out on supporters’ preferred communication channels.
+- Reach out using supporters’ preferred communication channels.

 - Remind supporters of matching gift opportunities.

 If your school or organization has a comprehensive, up-to-date database of supporter information, you’ll be in a great spot to launch your prospecting efforts.
 Prospect research will help you plan your virtual gala much more intentionally by giving you a better idea of who to personally invite to the event and how to steward them toward making a large donation.
 Let’s begin.

 When it comes to your annual gala, your main goal is likely to engage and continue building relationships with your major donors and prospects.
 You can use the event to learn more about them, provide a fun night of fundraising activities, and ensure your organization remains top of mind.